Micro Star v. FormGen Inc.: Legacy

-J. Remy Green wrote for the Boston University School of Law, discussing whether awarding more rights to modders would discourage original games, or encourage more derivative works.
-While Microstar shows that "mods are viewed as derivative works and are, therefore, violations of the copyright holder’s rights if made without the copyright holder’s consent," the BYU Law Review praises the video game industry for allowing and encouraging mods for popular video games.
+J. Remy Green wrote for the North Carolina Journal of Law & Technology, discussing whether awarding more rights to modders would discourage original games, or encourage more derivative works.
+While Microstar determined that "mods are viewed as derivative works and are, therefore, violations of the copyright holder’s rights if made without the copyright holder’s consent," the BYU Law Review praised the video game industry for allowing and encouraging mods for popular video games.

 In the Journal of Intellectual Property Law, Matthew Freedman cautioned that the case could effect the legality of machinima, where artists use copyrighted video game assets to produce animated films.
-Dan Burk of the University of Pennsylvania Law Review also cautioned that Microstar may apply to make Esports broadcasts an infringing activity, as the copyright of each game belongs to its creators.
+Dan Burk in the University of Pennsylvania Law Review also cautioned that Microstar may apply to make esports broadcasts an infringing activity, as the copyright of each game belongs to its creators.
 Since the court interpreted the Nuke It map files distributed by Micro Star to be sequels, this ruling is also noted for showing that video game copyright owners have the exclusive right to make sequels.
 The Verge discussed whether it would infringe copyright if a player uses a video game mod to cheat, and noted that Microstar v.
 Formgen is unclear about whether any video game mods are permissible fair use.
-Still, Zvi Rosen of the Chicago-Kent Journal of Intellectual Property notes that many game developers have openly supported the creation of game modifications, and that the "relationship of mods to the computer game industry has shifted," even if "the law's view of mods has not".
+Regardless, Zvi Rosen in the Chicago-Kent Journal of Intellectual Property notes that many game developers have openly supported the creation of game modifications, and that the "relationship of mods to the computer game industry has shifted," even if "the law's view of mods has not".